Tree crushes SUV in Miami; 3 family members inside vehicle OK

 Barrera and other neighbors got to work.
 He said reaching the victims proved to be a challenge.

-“We couldn’t get them out of the car because the door won’t open, so we had to break the window,” he said.
+“We couldn’t get them out of the car because the door wouldn’t open, so we had to break the window,” he said.

 “Once people were helping us get out, I passed over my husband, and a man had pulled me out because I just wanted to see my grandson,” said the woman inside the vehicle.